Mc-Zen/zero/src/parsing.typ

 /// Decomposes a normalized number string into sign, integer, fractional,
 /// uncertainty and exponent.
-Here, normalized means that the decimal marker
+Here, normalized means that the decimal separator
 /// is `"."`, and `"+"`, `"-"` is used for all signs (as opposed to
 /// `sym.minus`).
 ///